vananos/evento/README.md

 Rule can contain another Rules.

-There are two types of RuleBuilder available, GroupRuleBuilderImpl and ConcreteRuleBuilderImpl.
+There are two types of RuleBuilder available.
+GroupRuleBuilderImpl and ConcreteRuleBuilderImpl.
 GroupRuleBuilderImpl can contain another rules, ConcreteRuleBuilderImpl can contain only EventHandlers (it's a leaf of AST).